-The New Orleans police department has suspended an officer who is currently under investigation for a fatal police-involved shooting after he posted on a news site that Trayvon Martin "acted like a thug" and deserved to "die like one."
+The New Orleans police department has suspended an officer under who is currently under investigation for a fatal police-involved shooting for posting that Trayvon Martin "acted like a thug" and deserved to "die like one" in a comment on a news website.

 Ronal Serpas, the police superintendent, announced the suspension at a news conference this afternoon.
 "To say that I'm angry is an understatement," Serpas said.
 "I'm furious," said Serpas, who said the posts "embarrassed this department."